-PLANNING APPLICATIONS Item No. Application No. and Address Additional Information 6a APP/20/00877/F Parrs Quality Confectionery, 26 Alder Road, Poole, BH12 2AQ In addition to those representations set out in the report, 3 additional representations have been received which are in support of the application bringing the total number of representations in support of the application to 444 (and 16 representations objecting to the application).
+PLANNING APPLICATIONS ltem No. Application No. and Address Additional Information 6a APP/20/00877/F Parrs Quality Confectionery, 26 Alder Road, Poole, BH12 2AQ In addition to those representations set out in the report, 3 additional representations have been received which are in support of the application bringing the total number of representations in support of the application to 444 (and 16 representations objecting to the application).
 One additional consultation response has been received from The Garden Trust stating they have no comment to add.
-6c 7-2022-7797-AW Herbert Hospital, 49 Alumhurst Road Condition 1 to be replaced with: 3 Year Time Limit The development to which this permission relates must be begun not later than the expiration of three years beginning with the date of this permission.
+6с 7-2022-7797-AW Herbert Hospital, 49 Alumhurst Road Condition 1 to be replaced with: 3 Year Time Limit The development to which this permission relates must be begun not later than the expiration of three years beginning with the date of this permission.
 Reason: The condition is required to be imposed by Section 91 of the Town and County Planning Act, 1990.
 Updated Recommendation It is therefore recommended that this application be delegated to the Head of Planning to Grant permission subject to the conditions as set out below (and any amendments to those conditions as deemed necessary).
-6c 7-2022-7797-AW Herbert Hospital, 49 Alumhurst Road Following conditions would be added: Tree Details Prior to the commencement of development and notwithstanding the approved details, the following information shall be submitted to and approved in writing by the Local Planning Authority: • Submission of a detailed constructional (arboricultural) method statement. • Submission of specialist foundations details from a structural engineer for any structure that falls within the root protection area of any retained tree.
+6c 7-2022-7797-AW Herbert Hospital, 49 Alumhurst Road Following conditions would be added: Tree Details Prior to the commencement of development and notwithstanding the approved details, the following information shall be submitted to and approved in writing by the Local Planning Authority: Submission of a detailed constructional (arboricultural) method statement.
+Submission of specialist foundations details from a structural statement.